34″ Tires on 5th Gen 4Runner

 17″ Fuel Anza Bronze Wheels

 These wheels are stunning.
-For our sake, you will not buy them as we have not seen one 4Runner with these wheels.
 There are a few Tacoma and Tundra owners out there with these wheels.
-But as of right now, we are the only 4Runner with these wheels.
-They are pretty nasty.
-Matte Bronze with the Black Beadlock Ring.
+But as of right now, we are the only white 4Runner with these bronze wheels.

-They are not a “True” Beadlock Ring, although Fuel does make one wheel that is a “True” Beadlock.
-Also, the Beadlock on these one-piece wheels are not removable.
-If you do paint these Beadlocks, it will void your warranty.
+They are not a true beadlock, although Fuel does make one wheel that is a true beadlock.
+Also, the beadlock on these one-piece wheels are not removable.
+If you do paint or remove these beadlocks, it will void your warranty.